muhammad1596/findit/README.md

-# findit---Network-Scanner-and-Port-Closer
+# findit
-This tool will scan the specified network for open ports and close any that it finds.
+The findit tool will scan the specified network for open ports and close any that it finds.

 # Introduction
 findit is a network scanner tool designed to detect open ports on a specified network and close them.
 This tool is divided into two parts: a Python script for scanning `scanner.py` and another for closing the detected open ports `closer.py`.
 The tool is designed to be used on Kali Linux.